 Recently I came up with a new acronym – CNIP – to describe a process that people in leadership roles can use to think about what’s important.
 The “C” stands for context.
 The “N” for need.
 The “I” for what do I need to do.
-And the “P” stands for plan.
+And the “P” stands for the plan.

 C: Context is everything.
 As a leader, you need to understand the current context of your organization.
 The traditional way to do this a SWOT analysis, which is a good start.
 You also need to observe how people work and interact and whether you think people are doing amazing things – or doing the bare minimum to get by.

 N: Once you understand your organization’s context, you need to figure out what it needs.
 Does it need a shake-up?
 A slight alteration of course?
 To slow down?
 Speed up?
-Think about the 3Ps: people, processes and products (or services).
+Think about the 3Ps: people, processes, and products (or services).

 I: Now that you know what it needs, ask yourself: What should I do?
-How do I need to exercise leadership to meet that need?
+How do I need to exercise leadership styles to meet that need?

 P: Lastly, what’s the plan?
 Ultimately you need a coordinated plan of action, written down so that people understand it and can hold each other accountable.

 LRI’s expert consultants can provide coaching to help you or others in your organization to develop leadership skills.
 Please call us for a free consultation at 800-598-7662 or email your inquiry.